alexksikes/elasticsearch-vectorize/TUTORIAL.md

 }
 ```

-Using the `_vectorize` endpoint with the vectorizer previously created:
+Using the `_vectorize` with the vectorizer previously created:

 ```javascript
 GET sentiment140/tweets/2012313853/_vectorize